stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

-# Razer Blade Advanced early 2019 macOS 10.14 Hackintosh
+# Razer Blade Advanced early 2019 macOS 10.14/10.15 Hackintosh

 **Note: I'AM NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS GUIDE!**

+SUPPORT
+---
+**I have no access anymore to Razer Blade notebooks and not be able to test properly and update documentation.
+I open for any cooperation and will try maintain this repository as much as possible.
+Please fill free to create Pull Requests.**

 Intro
 ---